EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - Use these directions to [Install Docker in WSL 2 without Docker Desktop](https://nickjanetakis.com/blog/install-docker-in-wsl-2-without-docker-desktop) I originally set up Docker for use with VSCode devcontainers and it was available for this project with no additional work.
 TODO: script the install with Ansible or some such

-- The Jenkins docs has [instructions for using Jenkins in Docker](https://www.jenkins.io/doc/book/installing/docker/)
+- The Jenkins docs has instructions for [running Jenkins as a Docker Container](https://www.jenkins.io/doc/book/installing/docker/)
-  - Because we're running in WSL, note the instructions to manage Docker as a non-root user ***in Linux***.
+  - Because we're running in WSL, we use the instructions to manage Docker as a non-root user ***in Linux***.
 It links to [Linux post-installation steps for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/).
   - TLDR:
-    - You are going to create a group called Docker, add your user to it, and hot load the group membership.
+    - After installing Docker, you are going to create a group called Docker, add your user to it, and hot load the group membership.

     ```Bash
     sudo groupadd docker && sudo usermod -aG docker $USER && newgrp docker